dfkaye/where.js/README.md

 context
 -------

-THIS IS THE CRITICAL PIECE OF THE PUZZLE.
+THIS IS THE CRITICAL "LIBRARY-AGNOSTIC" PIECE OF THE PUZZLE.

 `where` accepts up to two arguments.
 The first is the function containing the data table and assertions.